iotaledger/IOTA-2.0-Research-Specifications/2-2 Message Tangle Protocol.md

 ### Rationale

-RURTS is easy to implement, computationally inexpensive, and minimizes orphanage.
+RURTS is easy to implement, computationally inexpensive, and minimises orphanage.
 Moreover, it is in weak Nash equilibrium: honest users have nothing to gain by deviating from the protocol.
 Moreover, this tip selection algorithm should be resistant to blow ball attacks.

 As demonstrated in the original Iota white paper and subsequent simulations, URTS has no orphans.
 Theoretically, RURTS should largely approximate URTS.
 The only difference is that some tips may "expire" when they become older than `Delta`.
 With a large `Delta`, honest messages will essentially never be orphaned.